Lyca Gairanod

 Lyca Jane Epe Gairanod (born November 21, 2004) is a Filipino singer and actress.
-She won the first season of The Voice Kids Philippines, where she landed a recording contract with UMG Philippines She subsequently made her first television appearance as an actress portraying herself in ABS-CBN's Maalaala Mo Kaya and guested in ABS-CBN's Hawak-Kamay the following month.
+She won the first season of The Voice Kids Philippines, where she was hailed as The New Generation Superstar and landed a recording contract with UMG Philippines She subsequently made her first television appearance as an actress portraying herself in ABS-CBN's Maalaala Mo Kaya and guested in ABS-CBN's Hawak-Kamay the following month.

 Early life

 Gairanod was born on November 21, 2004, in Tanza, Cavite, Philippines.
 Her family collected plastic materials, bottles, and other recyclable items for added income.
 Her father is a fisherman, and her mother, Maria Nessel Gairanod, scavenged used bottles and old newspapers.
 Gairanod helped her mother and sang for her neighbors in exchange for money and food.
 Gairanod said she was not forced by her mother to find recyclable materials but wanted to help her family and earn an allowance.